Working with Communications

-Karen Rhine, news bureau chief, is responsible for fielding media calls and responding to media requests for subject matter experts.
+Adam Lowensein, news bureau chief, is responsible for fielding media calls and responding to media requests for subject matter experts.
 It is usually he who connects the appropriate faculty or staff member with a reporter.
-Contact her at 674-8964 or firstname.lastname@example.org.
+Contact him at 674-8964 or email@example.com.

 In the Department of Athletics, Ryan Jones, athletics communication director, is responsible for publicizing sports programs.
 He is at email@example.com, 674-8250.